wejs/docs/docs/features/run-wejs-with-clustering.md

 # Run with cluster module

-> In we.js v1.0 you can run multiple instances of we.js using Cluster module of node.js
+In we.js v1.0 you can run multiple instances of we.js using node.js Cluster module

 ### Change your app.js file to: